Television licence: Malaysia

 The annual television licence fee for television in 1990 was at RM 24, previously RM 36 in 1986 and RM 12 in 1985, while the radio licence fee in 1990 was at RM 12; unchanged since the 1960s.
 The licence fee for the former was also the lowest in the world as of 1989.
 The licence fee for monochrome televisions in 1985 was at RM 24.

 Licences for home-use radios were abolished by late 1985 with the amendments to the Telecommunications Act 1960, while radio licences were abolished on 1 January 1991, due to Malaysia's improved economic performance.

 46.5% of television owners did not pay for the television licence in 1995.

 In 1995, the government had planned to introduce pre-payment of television licence fees for people who have purchased a new television once every ten years, amounting RM 240 for each, replacing the annual payment which caused the government to lose millions of ringgit every year.

 The government planned to add a separate licence for cable and satellite television owners and an increase of television licence fee for such users in 1996; it also had planned to increase the television licence fee to RM 36 in 1998.

 The television licence fees were abolished in April 1999; however people still paid for the fees.
 The government decided to refund the fees that amounted to RM 67 million, becoming just RM 21 million in 2000.

 Until April 2000, Malaysia had an annual television licence fee of MYR 24 (MYR 2 per month), one of the lowest television licence fees in the world.
 Now, RTM is funded by the government and advertising.

 Malta

 The licence fee in Malta funded Television Malta (TVM), and the radio stations Radio Malta and Radju Parliament run by Public Broadcasting Services.
 Approximately two-thirds of TVM's funding came from the licence fee, with much of the remainder coming from commercials.
-Malta's television licence was abolished in 2011 when the free-to-air system was discontinued.
+Malta's television licence was abolished in 2011 when the free-to-air system was introduced.